 An example of modern vs holistic medicine broken down:

-You have a back ache: Modern “conventional” medicine might suggest taking a medication like Tylenol 3, Morphine or Oxycodone to relieve the pain, but that is likely to create an addiction or to cause side effects and often the pain will be ongoing.
-Meanwhile, holistic medicine may tell you to apply heat on the affected area, then to take an appointment with an osteopath in order to address the main cause of your pain.
+You have a backache: Modern “conventional” medicine might suggest taking a medication like Tylenol 3, Morphine or Oxycodone to relieve the pain, but that is likely to create an addiction or to cause side effects and often the pain will be ongoing.
+Meanwhile, holistic medicine may tell you to apply heat on the affected area, then to make an appointment with an osteopath in order to address the main cause of your pain.

 This is not quite so black and white.